Coiot/cbr-main/src/albums/s4/Episode27.md

   - scene_number: 89
     scene_title: "So long, and thanks for all the Weezer"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode27-scene89.jpeg
     narration: "<p>In our final slide, the Pueblo have made peace with Goguryeo.
 On the bright side, they didn’t give away any stupid cities in the peace deal.
-On the dark side, it seems their osage offensive(™) has completely stalemated.</p><p></p><p>That’s it for this part.
+On the dark side, it seems their osage offensive(™) has completely stalemated.</p><p></p><p>That’s it for this episode.
 Thank you for suffering through my narration, I had moderate amounts of fun writing it.
 Please, tip your waiters, eat healthy, destroy Carthage, participate in the discord collective alt history, listen to Live Through This - Hole, do your homework, don’t join the French foreign legion, and take your estrogen/testosterone(as needed). </p>"
 ---